 The only way to test this right now is to do the sulfur food exclusion diet and this is a vital component that can remove a lot of daily misery if figured out early.

 Andy used to advise a medical test known as the ‘plasma cysteine test’ which was done as part of the Great Smokies Liver Detox Profile, to help you ascertain if there was a sulfur sensitivity.
 However this test is no longer available and the similar test now done by Genova, is no longer accurate, according to Andy.

 Andy has a good explanation on page 199 of Amalgam Illness: Diagnosis & Treatment about the difference between single thiols and double thiols, and their effects on the body.

 In summary, to start chelation, follow this checklist:

 1. Order Andy Cutler’s books as you will need them to navigate your chelation journey.

-2. Join the Recovery from Autism Yahoo group: even if your child is not autistic, this group is full of caring parents that can help you with your child’s process.
+2. Join the Andy Cutler Chelation for parents Facebook group even if your child is not autistic, this group is full of caring parents that can help you with your child’s process.

 3. Obtain a hair test for your child.

 4. Start the basic supplements, and decide what other supplements your child may need according to his/her individual issues.

 5. Ensure that there are no amalgams in your child’s mouth, if there is, get the mercury removed properly.
 Ensure other forms of exposure are stopped e.g. mercury thermometers, vaccinations.